Lead By Example

 What kind of porridge are you offering potential AIAS members?
 Join us as we delve into the basics of membership recruitment, storytelling-style.
 We’ll uncover the resources your chapter needs to have a happily-ever-after!

 Most Freedom by Design Programs run on a tight timeline and work schedule.
 This session will focus on how to schedule your calendar, for what events and why to take the best practices to map out an efficient timeline to start with.
 The Freedom by Design Advisory Group will act as liaisons to all programs throughout the year and with help them plan their year and offer general advice.
 The importance of project binders and their relationship to planning will also be highlighted.

-Career Track: Bridging the Gap - What to Expect on Your First Day
+Career Track: Bridging the Gap - How to Thrive In Your First Few Months in the Profession

 Hear from the professionals on what you can expect in the first days, weeks, and months in your new job.
 Attitude is KEY.
 Roll up your sleeves and be proactive.

 Innovation Track: Efficiently Integrating Computational Design & BIM

 Speaker: Zoltan Toth